TheUltimateCipher/v1/README.md

 # The Ultimate Cipher v1.0

 **NOTE: v1.0 IS OUTDATED.
-IT IS RECOMMENDED YOU VISIT v2.0 FOR THE MOST UPDATED VERSION**
+IT IS RECOMMENDED YOU VISIT v2.0 FOR THE MOST UPDATED VERSION** **https://github.com/TheUltimateCipher/theultimatecipher.github.io will always have the most updated version of the Ultimate Cipher!**

 By using our website you agree to our terms and conditions.